kchu25/CDLmotif.jl/README.md

 This is a DNA-sequence-motif discovery method based on convolutional dictionary learning.
 More details on the implementations and derivations of the model are coming soon.

 # Usage:
-In the Julia environment, import CDLmotif, and then use any of the two following subroutines:
+In Julia, import CDLmotif, and then use any of the two following subroutines:
 ```julia
 using CDLmotif